mmarkin/GeoIP/README.md

 and read the results from the struct it returns.

 The library is available in the library managers for PlatformIO and the Arduino IDE.
 Just search for geoip.
-For PlatformIO add this line to lib_deps in the platformio.ini file:
+For PlatformIO it can be added to the project by adding this line to lib_deps in the platformio.ini file:
 mmarkin/GeoIP@^1.2.6

 ipapi.co's free plan allows a client 30,000 lookups per month.
 If you need more they have paid subscriptions starting